mapcentia/dockerfiles/geoserver/README.md

 # MapCentia GeoServer-printing Dockerfile

-GeoServer 2.7.0 with the printing plug-in.
+GeoServer 2.7.0 with the printing plug-in running on Oracle Java7 with native JAI and JAI ImageIO.

 ## How to use this image